Same-sex marriage in Cuba

-Same-sex marriage in Cuba has been legal since 27 September 2022, after a majority of voters approved the legalization of same-sex marriage at a referendum two days prior.
-The Constitution of Cuba prohibited same-sex marriage until 2019, and in May 2019 the government announced plans to legalize same-sex marriage.
+Same-sex marriage has been legal in Cuba since 27 September 2022, following a national referendum held two days earlier in which a majority of voters approved its legalization.
+The Constitution of Cuba had prohibited same-sex marriage until it was revised in 2019, and in May of the same year, the government announced plans to legalize it.
 A draft family code containing provisions allowing same-sex couples to marry and adopt was approved by the National Assembly of People's Power on 21 December 2021.
-The text was under public consultation until 6 June 2022, and was approved by the Assembly on 22 July 2022.
-The measure was approved by two-thirds of voters in a referendum held on 25 September 2022.
+The text was under public consultation until 6 June 2022, and was approved by the Assembly on 22 July.
+The measure was approved by two-thirds of voters in a referendum held on 25 September.
 President Miguel Díaz-Canel signed the new family code into law on 26 September, and it took effect upon publication in the Official Gazette the following day.

-Cuba was the first independent nation in the Caribbean, the eighth country in Latin America, the first communist state, the first of the former Eastern Bloc (excluding East Germany and Slovenia) and the 32nd country worldwide to legalize same-sex marriage.
+Cuba was the first independent nation in the Caribbean, the first communist state, the fourth country in North America, the eighth in Latin America, and the 32nd in the world to legalize same-sex marriage.